Alejandro-FA/UPF-Deep_Learning/P2/report.md

 # Exercise 1

-## Train a RNN or LSTM to solve the multi-class sequence classification problem.
+## Training an RNN or LSTM.

 ### How have we adapted the classification loss and the SequenceClassifier module

 In order to use the `SequenceClassifier` to solve our problem we modified the last linear layer and the activation function.

 First of all, after analyzing the shape of the data and the goal of our network we realized that in the last layer we needed at least as many neurons as classes we wanted to distinguish.
 Therefore, we added the parameter `n_classes` to both the class and the layer (`nn.Linear(hidden_size, n_classes)`).

-After the first modification and taking into account that we are solving a multiclass classification problem, the activation function which fitted the best was a **Softmax**, which directly returns probability that the sequence belongs to each of the classes.
+After the first modification and taking into account that we were solving a multiclass classification problem, the activation function which fitted the best was a **Softmax**, which directly returns probability that the sequence belongs to each of the classes.

-### How have we adapted the test_sequence_classifier function to compute the multi-class accuracy
+### How have we adapted the test function to compute the multi-class accuracy

-For the confusion matrix we have decided to use the `sklearn.metrics`, in particular the `confusion_matrix` and `ConfusionMatrixDisplay` modules.
-We use the first module to compute the values of the confusion matrix and the second one to plot the results.
+For the confusion matrix we decided to use the `sklearn.metrics`, in particular the `confusion_matrix` and `ConfusionMatrixDisplay` modules.
+We used the first module to compute the values of the confusion matrix and the second one to plot the results.
 We have not modified the `test_sequence_classifier` function in any other meaningful way.
 One minor detail to remark is that any operation related to confusion matrices cannot be performed in the GPU.
+Therefore, given that the training process is done in the GPU, we need to move the corresponding data to the CPU prior to the confusion matrix computation.
+The different confusion matrices will be rpesented when analysing the results of the performance of the model.

-## Experiment with different models by changing different hyper-parameters (e.g, num_layers, hidden_size, optimiziers, activation_functions for RNNs, etc..) and evaluate the results for each of them on the testing set.
+## Experimenting with different hyper-parameters.

-In order to search for the best performance possible we have tried multiple hyperparameter combinations, as well as some other alternatives like using bidirectional LSTMs and weight decay.
+In order to search for the best performance possible we tried multiple hyperparameter combinations, as well as some other alternatives like using bidirectional LSTMs and weight decay.
 Here we detail our exploration of several parameters and the results found:

 - **Bias**: Using a bias parameter in the model consistently hurts performance, so it was rapidly discarded as a good option.

 - **LSTM vs normal RNN**: Using LSTM instead of normal RNN is almost non-negotiable.
-During the hyperparameter exploration phase it has provided much better results in a consistent manner.
+During the hyperparameter exploration phase it provided much better results in a consistent manner.
 So, after some time, we stopped trying normal RNNs.

 - **Optimizer used**: For this model we tried multiple optimizers from those available in `pytorch` (in fact, we tried all of them).
 Although we did not spend time fine-tuning each of the optimizers, we saw that the one that gave us the best immediate was `Adam`, so we continued with it.